In this page of Chinese food culture, I introduce some food tradition we have for different Chinese festivals.

 More about some old traditional New Year decorations, New Year Eve TV show, playing firecrackers and Bai Nian.

 What are the popular foods during Duanwu Festival in Hunan China, and what is the historical story behind the traditional festival food, Zongzi?
-Also I introduced one food many foreigners may hate, the preserved eggs.
+Also I introduced one food many foreigners may hate, the Chinese century eggs.

 More about our homemade Zongzi, a